-Can other medicines be given at the same time as chloramphenical ear drops?
+Can other medicines be given at the same time as ciprofloxacin drops?

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to. - Check with your doctor or pharmacist before giving any other medicines to your child.
 This includes herbal or complementary medicines.
+However, most medicines can be given safely while using ciprofloxacin drops.

-Is there anything else I need to know about this medicine?
+Is there anything else I need to know about ciprofloxacin drops?

-- Do not put cotton wool or anything else into your child's ears during the course of treatment. - Once opened, chloramphenicol ear drops should not be kept for longer than 4 weeks.
+- Do not put cotton wool (or anything else) into the ears during the course of treatment. - Once opened, ciprofloxacin drops should not be kept for longer than 4 weeks.